What You Need To Know About Stinging Insects

 Insects like bees, wasps, hornets, yellow jackets, and mud daubers all have and use a stinger located at the end of the abdomen to defend themselves, the nest, or to paralyze prey.
 In addition to being known for their stingers and the painful stings they can deliver to us, these pests are also known for their ability to pollinate plants and control nuisance insect populations.

 As their name suggests, stinging insects are types of insects that use a stinger to protect themselves and their colony from perceived danger.
 These insects are very beneficial when found living outside and away from people.
 Many species of stinging insects pollinate a wide variety of plants and crops, while predatory species keep populations of nuisance insects under control.
 These pests are especially active during the late summer and early fall when the colonies are at their largest, and the workers are out foraging for food to feed their entire colony and to sustain their queen throughout the winter months.

-Some of the most common species of stinging insects found in Houston, Dallas and Fort Worth, TX are carpenter bees, mud daubers, yellow jackets, wasps, and hornets.
+Some of the most common species of stinging insects found in Houston, Dallas, and Fort Worth, TX are carpenter bees, hornets, mud daubers, wasps, and yellow jackets.

 Carpenter Bees are a solitary species of stinging insect.
 They look very similar to bumble bees.
 Carpenter bee abdomens are black, smooth, and shiny.
 Bumble bees on the other hand have hairy, yellow abdomens.

 Hornets are typically black and white to brownish-red in color.
 They prey on other insects and can become very aggressive when disturbed.
 The most common species of hornet that people come into contact with is the bald-faced hornet.

 Mud daubers are a large, solitary species of stinging insect.
 They range in color from black to metallic blue and may or may not have yellow or green markings.
 They create their nests out of the mud.